-For the last nine years Katherine has been a pivotal figure in the James Lind Alliance (JLA), a Department of Health initiative that enables research priorities in health and social care to be identified and prioritised by those living or working to help those with given conditions in Priority Setting Partnerships.
+For the last 11 years Katherine has been a pivotal figure in the James Lind Alliance (JLA), a Department of Health initiative that enables research priorities in health and social care to be identified and prioritised by those living or working to help those with given conditions in Priority Setting Partnerships.
 This requires intensive work with patients, carers and service providers.
 Katherine’s work with multi-stakeholder groups across the world has given her a reputation for fairness and focus, empowering those whose voices may not easily be heard.
 She has been a key player in enabling the JLA to become the internationally acclaimed approach that it is today.
 Katherine’s experience has been sought and applied in other settings to develop priority setting models tailored to the individual needs of the client and their content.

 Recent assignments include:

 - Ongoing role as Senior Adviser to the James Lind Alliance (JLA), co-author and editor of the JLA Guidebook and responsible for recruiting and training the team of JLA Advisers.